Faculty Successes & Opportunities

 - Gabriel Pacyniak, School of Law

-- Emma Trentman, Foreign Languages and Literatures, College of Arts & Sciences
+- Emma Trentman, Foreign Languages and Literatures

-- Mohammad Yousuf, Communication and Journalism, College of Arts & Sciences
+- Mohammad Yousuf, Communication and Journalism

 Program for Enhancing Research Capacity (PeRC)